Day 708 of the Labour government

 Peer selection

 Peer set: OECD high-income countries with comparable road network density, motorisation rate, and urban concentration.
-The United States is included as the upper bound; it is not a target.
+The United States is included as the upper-bound outlier; it is not a target.

 Methodology